 Journey Through Vietnam - Waitlist Status

 Discover Vietnam’s captivating beauty and enduring traditions on this 17-day journey.
 Experience the French-accented capital Hanoi; cruise through scenic Ha Long Bay; visit Da Nang’s acclaimed Cham Museum; explore the colorful village of Hoi An and the imperial capital of Hue.
-Explore the the Mekong River Delta and bustling Saigon.
+Explore the Mekong River Delta and bustling Saigon.
 Optional extension to the temples of Angkor.

 We arrive in the Vietnamese capital today then transfer to our hotel.
 Tonight, we visit the bustling Ancient Quarter, where we enjoy a welcome dinner at a local restaurant.
 InterContinental Hanoi Westlake Hotel (D)